dacbd/blog/content/posts/zero-to-prod-gke/index.md

 If you follow along you'll have a strong base to build and scale your application from.
 We'll have a secure by default setup, ready for easy horizontal scaling.
-We'll have easy to query/search logs to investigate production issues.
+We'll have easy-to-query/search logs to investigate production issues.
-Finally we'll have built-in preformance monitoring for system metrics like ram and cpu usage.
+Finally, we'll have built-in performance monitoring for system metrics like RAM and CPU usage.
-All with some basic configuration, and zero maintinance required from us.
+All with some basic configuration, and zero maintenance required from us.

 I'm going to use the "production ready" term a little loosely, everyone has their definition of what that means.
 We aren't going in-depth on every detail and depending on your risk tolerance/security posture there may be many more things you should do to be "production-ready".